NRottmann/ROS_Gazebo_Tutorial/README.md

 ### Submission

-* Please fork the repository to your own GitHub profile.
-Then edit your forked repository such that the assignment is full filled.
+* Please fork the repository to your own GitHub profile, duplicate it and set the duplicate to private.
+Add me, NRottmann, as a contributor such that I can donwload it later.
+Then start editing your duplicat repository such that the assignment is full filled.
 Finally, send an email to Nils.Rottmann (at) rob.uni-luebeck.de with the concern Rescue_Assignment_01 with simply the link to your forked GitHub repository.
 * Optional (if you do not have an own GitHub Account): Check out a new branch and solve the assignment in this branch.
 Afterwards, push the branch to this repository.
 Finally, send an email to Nils.Rottmann (at) rob.uni-luebeck.de with the concern Rescue_Assignment_01 with simply the name of the pushed branch.
 * Add instructions for installation and usage of your repository below under the headline Participant Instructions.